MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account.md

 ### Use the new admin center to add a new credit card or bank account

 The new admin center is available to all Microsoft 365 admins.
 You can opt in by selecting **Try the new admin center** toggle located at the top of the Home page.
-For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).
+For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=2018806" target="_blank">Payment methods</a> page.